oxblixxx/project-devops/Authentik/readme.md

 ---

 We have succesfully been able to use Authentik with applications behind Traefik, To setup application not behind Traefik, [Authentik](https://docs.goauthentik.io/integrations/] has provided with the approach to be taken.
-We will be setting up for [GITLAB](https://docs.goauthentik.io/integrations/services/gitlab/).
+We will be setting up for [GITLAB](https://docs.goauthentik.io/integrations/services/gitlab/) .
 It's to be noted that the GITLAB is outside the Traefik domain.
 I did it once and got it once, so I believe that part of the docs is self explanatory.

 ### Rebranding Authentik
+---

+## Step 1: Prepare Logo and Favicon

+1. Obtain your logo images and favicon.
+2. Transfer them to the server using a tool like **FileZilla** or add them to this repository.
+3. If using a repository, clone it and move the files to the appropriate folder:
+   - **Folder Path**: `authentik/media/public` (this is the mounted volume for Authentik data).

+---

+## Step 2: Update Branding in Admin Interface

+1. Log in to the **Authentik Admin Console** and access the **Admin Interface**.
+2. Navigate to **System > Brands**.
+3. Update the following fields:
+   - **Logo**: Provide the path to your logo file.
+   - **Favicon**: Provide the path to your favicon file.
+4. Save the changes.
+5. Logout.

+---

+## Setting up Enrolment

+## Setting up 2FA

 ## Notes
 - Always ensure permissions are correctly set to avoid permission errors.